anhph0/mls-additional-wire-formats/draft-pham-mls-additional-wire-formats.md

 } FramedContentWithoutAadTBS;

 ```
+-->

-Moreover, the `signature` in the `FramedContentAuthData` is computed by using SafeExtension
+Moreover, the `signature` in the `FramedContentAuthData` is computed by using SafeExtension.

 ```
 SignWithLabel(SignatureKey, "LabeledExtensionContent", LabeledExtensionContent)